 I don’t know if I’ve made this quite plain enough, so here goes: I am never, ever moving again.
 After the crazy debacle that was our home selling/buying process, this is most definitely, without a doubt my forever and ever home.
 John can move if he wants to (kidding), but my bum is going to be parked right here in this A-frame ranch house for the rest of my days.
 Selling a home is stressful, without a doubt.
 But happily, we got our dream house in the end, so I can rest easy with my decision to never move again.

 Since this is our forever home, and we plan to invest many dollars into the space to make it truly ours, John and I have taken the leap into a mini home renovation—contractors and all.
-So far, when it comes to our pro interactions, we’ve had our countertops and sink/faucet replaced, the walls painted, the chimney swept, an electrical box replaced, the dining room chandelier moved and rewired, a brand new gas fireplace installed and a new fence, I couldn’t find a suitable fencing company but finally I came across fencing in Ottawa and I hope they do a good job.
+So far, when it comes to our pro interactions, we’ve had our countertops and sink/faucet replaced because of rotten egg smell, the walls painted, the chimney swept, an electrical box replaced, the dining room chandelier moved and rewired, a brand new gas fireplace installed and a new fence, I couldn’t find a suitable fencing company but finally I came across fencing in Ottawa and I hope they do a good job.
 We’ve worked with over a dozen contractors since moving in back in October of last year, and ultimately have come away with a few tips and tricks to pass along in case you, too, have first time interactions with contractors in your future.
+You want to work with a reputable home improvement contractor in Maryland.
 My advice is below!

 5 Tips For Managing Home Renovation Contractors